Ctrlpanel-gg/docs/docs/Installation/getting-started.md

 :::info

-If you already have Controlpanel Installed and want to Upgrade to v1.0 please refer to "Upgrading from v0.8"
+If you already have Ctrlpanel Installed and want to Upgrade to v1.0 please refer to "Upgrading from v0.8"

 :::